Prague With Kids

-As any seasoned parent knows, one of the best ways to keep kids occupied and happy is to let them splash around in water.
+As any seasoned parent knows, one of the best ways to keep kids occupied and happy is to let them splash around in the water.
 Fortunately, Yellow Beach offers some outdoor fun.
 This popular grassy riverside beach is south of town on the Old Town side of the Vltava.
 It has an outdoor swimming area and lots of activities for both big and small kids.
 A decent on-site restaurant means you can make a day of it.
 Admission is 80 CZK.
-It’s open June to September from 9am to 8pm. www.zlutelazne.cz
+It’s open from June to September from 9 am to 8 pm. www.zlutelazne.cz

 St Matthew’s Fair

 St Matthew’s Fair, known as Matějská pouť to the locals, is a time-honoured Czech tradition; the earliest recorded festival began over 410 years ago, and although times have changed, the rides have only got better.
 In total, there are some 130 attractions on the exhibition grounds, including rollercoasters, houses of horror, carousels, waterfalls, virtual reality machines, cannonballs, a water world and a Ferris wheel.
 St Matthew’s fair is held at Prague’s Vystaviste exhibition grounds.
 The opening date will vary each year, but usually, it is from the end of February to the end of March. website